 - ✓Toronto's [winter parking ban](https://www.toronto.ca/services-payments/streets-parking-transportation/road-maintenance/winter-maintenance/) runs from December to March on major routes, so street loading requires a plan

 - ✓FTM rates are the same in winter as in summer.
-You get the same price with better availability.
+You get the same price with better availability

-The biggest practical advantage of a winter move is availability.
 From roughly November through February, demand for residential moving services in Toronto drops significantly.
 That means you can usually book your preferred date, your preferred time slot, and your preferred crew size without much lead time.
 During the spring rush from March through June, the opposite is true.
 People are competing for the same Friday and Saturday morning slots, and popular buildings in North York may have their loading docks and freight elevators booked weeks out.

 In a condo or apartment building, elevator booking is one of the most time-consuming logistics tasks in a Toronto move.
 During busy seasons, Saturdays are taken fast.
 In January, you can often book a Thursday or Friday in the same week you call.
 Building management offices are more responsive during quieter periods too.
 The combination of mover availability and building availability makes winter a genuinely good time to move if you can be flexible.